spielmanlab/spielmanlab.github.io/content/project/jake-mihalecz/index.md

 +++
-Jake is an undergraduate student majoring in Biological Sciences Rowan University.
+Jake is an undergraduate student majoring in Biological Sciences at Rowan University.
 He is working on a research project to study biases in protein models evolutionary divergence estimation.